gogorichie/ESCleanup/README.md

-Sometimes you just need a little script set to recure daily to remove old indices.
+Sometimes you just need a little script set to recure daily to remove old indices within Elastic.

 That's what this project is nothing to crazy or fancy about it.